Seneca-ICTOER/OPS245-db/docs/A-Labs/lab1-db.md

 Because you installed Debian to your external SSD, it now shows up as a bootable item on this boot menu.

 **Note:** In the image above, the installation USB flash drive is labeled as "UEFI Kingston DataTraveler".
 The external SSD in the image above is labeled as "SABRENT".
 This is not the SSD itself, rather it is the label for the SATA-to-USB connector that you are using.
-If you are unsure of which one is your installation USB flash drive, check your physical SATA-to-USB connector that connects your SSD to the Seneca lab computer.
+If you are unsure of which one is your SSD, check your physical SATA-to-USB connector that connects your SSD to the Seneca lab computer.
 You will likely see its brand name somewhere on the connector.
 Look for that name in the boot list.
 Now you know which item is your external SSD.

 Now, select your external SSD from the list of bootable drives.
 Put in the admin password when prompted and your new Debian install will load up.